airsidemobile/JOSESwift/README.md

 <br>

-If you receive an RSA public key from someone else, you can construct a `SecKey` object or a `Data` object from it.
-For example to subsequently store the key in an iOS device’s keychain.
+If you receive an RSA public key from someone else, you can construct a `SecKey` object or a `Data` object from it, to e.g. store the key in the iOS keychain.

 First, we construct a JWK from the JSON we received: